-1. To receive and adopt the Audited Financial Statements and Directors' Statement of the Company and the Group for the financial year ended 30 June 2022 together with the Independent Auditor's Report thereon.

-2. To declare a final dividend of 1 Singapore cent per share tax exempt (one-tier) for the financial year ended 30 June 2022.

-3. To approve the payment of Directors' fees of S\$174,600 for the financial year ending 30 June 2023, payable quarterly in arrears.
-(2022: S\$174,600)
+1. To receive and adopt the Audited Financial Statements and Directors' Statement of the Company and the Group for the financial year ended 30 June 2023 together with the Independent Auditor's Report thereon.
+Resolution 1 2.
+To declare a final dividend of 5 Singapore cents per share tax exempt (one-tier) for the financial year ended 30 June 2023.
+Resolution 2 3.
+To approve the payment of Directors' fees of S\$174,600 for the financial year ending 30 June 2024, payable quarterly in arrears.
+(2023: S\$174,600) Resolution 3 4.
+To re-elect the following Directors of the Company who retire pursuant to Regulation 91 of the Constitution of the Company: Regulation 91 Mr. Ang Yu Seng Mr. Wong Loke Tan Resolution 4 Resolution 5 [See Explanatory Note (i)] 5.
+To re-appoint CLA Global TS Public Accounting Corporation, as the Auditors of the Company and to authorise the Directors of the Company to fix their remuneration.
+Resolution 6 6.
+To transact any other ordinary business which may properly be transacted at an AGM.

-4. To approve the payment of a one-off special Directors' fees of \$\$20,000 for the financial year ended 30 June 2022.

-[See Explanatory Note (i)]

-5. To re-elect the following Directors of the Company who retire pursuant to Regulation 91 of the Constitution of the Company:

-Regulation 91

-Mr. Ang Yew Chye Resolution 5

-Mr. Goi Kok Ming (Wei Guoming)

-6. To re-appoint Nexia TS Public Accounting Corporation, as the Auditors of the Company and to authorise the Directors of the Company to fix their remuneration.

-7. To transact any other ordinary business which may properly be transacted at an AGM.